kailash-manasarovar/statement/docs/timeline/2022/september.md

 - For about a week of my stay, there was a couple I bumped into regularly on the trails and in the town.
 - They were usually running the trail around Cauterets.
-- Nothing unusual about them except in December I see a man at the choir concert who looked exactly like the man I had seen running on the trail.
+- Nothing unusual about them except I'm drawn to his face, I recognize it somehow.
+- I think he must be a film or TV star, and that's why I know him.
 - He has a very distinctive look.
-- I saw a man who looked just like him at the [choir concert in December](december.md#the-curious-man).
+- I will see the same man at the [choir concert in December](december.md#the-curious-man) and do a double-take.
+- Again, I think he must be a film or TV star, and that's why I know him.
-- I saw the person again on the [online meeting in September 2023](../2023/september.md#chamber-music) led by Paqui Fornet.
+- I saw the man yet again on the [online meeting in September 2023](../2023/september.md#chamber-music) led by Paqui Fornet.
+- He was sitting with [Katia](../2023/september.md#katia).
+- Is it possible this man had already been in my apartment, and that's how I knew him?
+- Is it possible that the sedating had started long before I began my conservatory studies?

 ## Threatening tweets